-- Utilise a screen mask and ruler for better focus.
+- Utilize a screen mask and ruler for better focus.

 - Make use of the toolbar’s built-in dictionary and thesaurus.

-We are proud to work with a number of leading healthcare providers already, including several NHS trusts, various regional healthwatch community groups, multiple health charities, and many private healthcare companies.
+We are proud to work with several leading healthcare providers already, including National Health Council, several NHS trusts, various regional Healthwatch community groups, multiple health charities, and many private healthcare companies.